natefoo/galaxy-pulsar-dev/README.md

 The directory `galaxy/config/` is mounted into the container over Galaxy's config directory, so you can make changes to Galaxy's config there as needed.

+Galaxy and Pulsar's virtualenvs and state directories are maintained outside of their respective clones and bind mounted in, so using this should not interfere with your normal virtualenvs, job directories, etc. in those clones.
+The Galaxy client is built and installed to the `static/` directory of the clone, however.

 These Galaxy users may be useful (you need to register them yourself):
   - admin@example.org: Galaxy Admin
   - local@example.org: Runs all jobs locally